-The total pension liability as of the June 30, 2022, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability as of the June 30, 2023, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

 Inflation 2.25%

-Salary increases Graded salary ranges from 8.72% to 3.44% based on age, including inflation,
+Salary increases Graded salary ranges from 8.72% to 3.44% based on age, including inflation, averaging 4%

-averaging 4%

 Investment rate of return 6.75%, net of pension plan investment expenses, including inflation

 Cost-of-living adjustment 2.125%

-Mortality rates were based on customized tables based on actual experience, including an adjustment for some anticipated improvement.
+Mortality rates were based on actual experience, including a projection of mortality improvement using Scale MP-2021 (generational projection).

-The actuarial assumptions used in the June 30, 2022, actuarial valuation were based on the results of an actuarial experience study performed for the period July 1, 2016, through June 30, 2020.
+The actuarial assumptions used in the June 30, 2023, actuarial valuation were based on the results of an actuarial experience study performed for the period July 1, 2016, through June 30, 2020.
 The demographic assumptions were adjusted to more closely reflect actual and expected future experience.